 Please respect copyright.
-The content used in this course is appropriately acknowledged and is copied in accordance with copyright laws and university guidelines.
-Copyrighted works,
+The content used in this course is appropriately acknowledged and copied according to copyright laws and university guidelines.
+Copyrighted works, including those created by guest lecturers or me, are made available for private study and research and must not be distributed in any format without permission.